Written by Mark Millar

 Color me intrigued.
 This was one of the best first issues I’ve ever read in a long time.
 I was immediately captivated by the lead character and his world, and just enough information was revealed to interest me while still leaving plenty of mystery to compel me to want to come back next issue to learn more.
 For those familiar with Millar’s writing I think you will clearly see the similarities between the way he writes Edison Crane and the way he’s written super-intelligent men in previous comics, such as Lex Luthor in SUPERMAN: RED SON and Ultimate Tony Stark in THE ULTIMATES and Ultimate Gregory Stark in ULTIMATE AVENGERS.
 One scene, where Edison is shown simultaneously playing multiple games of chess against separate chess masters is taken straight from Red Son.
 That, in particular, seems to be a common trope Millar uses to display someone’s intelligence (somewhat like he’s shown other characters in different books to insult Michael Moore as a way of denoting that they’re politically conservative).

 And I daresay that it took someone like Mark Millar to write a character like this, as I could easily see certain critics immediately denouncing Edison as a “Marty Stu” if he had been written by a Black writer, but I see what Millar is doing here.
 It is similar to what Millar did in his miniseries HUCK, which was about a man with powers similar to those of the Golden Age version of Superman who uses his abilities to help people but doesn’t feel the need to wear a bright costume and cape to do it.
-In this case, Edison Crane is essentially Tony Stark or Bruce Wayne if those men decided to use their wealth to fight crime but didn’t feel the need to adopt a secret identity to do so.
+In this case, Edison Crane is essentially Tony Stark or Bruce Wayne if those men decided to use their wealth to fight crime but didn’t feel the need to put on a costume or a suit of armor to do so.

 It’s also a much better effort than the last time Millar wrote an intelligent Black Scientist, but the less said of Tyrone Cash, the better.